-The currently proposed legal basis, Article 194(2) on energy, presents certain challenges since it risks narrowing the ability of the proposal to support ICM as a climate policy tool.
-As discussed above, the value of CO2 is not intrinsic but arises from the delivery of environmental objectives.
-This service-based nature of CO2 underscores that the market rationale for the creation of a CO2 market and infrastructure lies primarily in the delivery of environmental objectives rather than in energy supply.16
+The currently proposed energy legal basis, namely Article 194(2) Treaty on the Functioning of the European Union (TFEU), presents certain challenges since it risks narrowing the ability of the proposal to support ICM as a climate policy tool.
+As discussed above, the value of CO2 is not intrinsic but arises from the delivery of safe and permanent CO2 storage.
+This service-based nature of CO2 underscores that the market rationale for the creation of a CO2 market and infrastructure lies primarily in the delivery of environmental objectives rather than in energy supply.15